josdejong/typed-function/README.md

   return 'a is a number, b is a string';
 });

-// create a typed function with multiple types per argument var fn2 = typed('string, number | boolean', function (a, b) {
+// create a typed function with multiple types per argument (type union) var fn2 = typed('string, number | boolean', function (a, b) {
   return 'a is a string, b is a number or a boolean';
 });

-// create a typed function with anytype argument var fn3 = typed('string, *', function (a, b) {
+// create a typed function with any type argument var fn3 = typed('string, *', function (a, b) {
   return 'a is a string, b can be anything';
 });